DataDog/datadog-api-client-python/docs/v1/ServiceLevelObjectivesApi.md

     from_ts = 1  # int | The `from` timestamp for the query window in epoch seconds.
     to_ts = 1  # int | The `to` timestamp for the query window in epoch seconds.
     target = 0  # float | The SLO target.
-If `target` is passed in, the response will include the remaining error budget and a timeframe value of `custom`. (optional)
+If `target` is passed in, the response will include the remaining error budget and a timeframe value of `custom`. (optional) apply_correction = True  # bool | Defaults to `true`.
+If any SLO corrections are applied and this parameter is set to `false`, then the corrections will not be applied and the SLI values will not be affected. (optional)

     # example passing only required values which don't have defaults set
     try: